Find Grad Schools

 31 Yearly Graduations

 The 8th most popular school in the country for entrepreneurship majors who are seeking their master's degree is University of California - Irvine.
 Each year, around 36,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-The entrepreneurship program at University of California - Irvine awarded 31 master's degrees during the 2020-2021 school year.
-About 45% of this group were women, and 29% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
+During the most recent year for which we have data, 31 people received their master's degree in entrepreneurship from UC Irvine.
+Around 30% of these students were from an underrepresented racial-ethnic group, and 51% were women.

 #9